xiaojielei/tp/docs/team/yshinprograms.md

 # Yong Shin's Project Portfolio Page

 ## Overview
 Budget Tracker is a command-line app that helps users manage their money.
 Users can track how much they earn, spend, and save using simple text commands.
-The app includes a money summary feature and alerts users when their funds get too low.

 ## Summary of Contributions

-_Note: Links to the respective PRs or commits have been embedded within the relevant text in the PPP_
+_Note: Links to the respective PRs or commits have also been embedded within the relevant text in the PPP_
 ### [Code Contributed (Reposense Link)](https://nus-cs2113-ay2425s2.github.io/tp-dashboard/?search=yshinprograms&breakdown=true)

 ### Features I Built

 #### [Summary System (`summary` package)](https://github.com/AY2425S2-CS2113-T11A-4/tp/pull/7)
 *   **Functionality**:
     *   `Summary.java`, is responsible for tracking the user's `totalIncome`, `totalExpense`, and `totalSavings`.
-It calculates the `availableFunds` (simply income minus expenses) to show current spending power.
-Methods are provided to add or remove financial records (income, expenses, savings) safely, incorporating checks to ensure data consistency and prevent invalid operations like creating a negative balance.
+It dynamically calculates `availableFunds` (income minus expenses) with methods provided to add or remove income, expenses, and savings safely.
 *   **Key Design Aspects/Features**:
     *   [**Observer Pattern (Subject)**](https://github.com/AY2425S2-CS2113-T11A-4/tp/pull/34): Designed as the subject, notifying registered observers (`FinancialObserver`) of financial changes via `notifyObservers()`.
     *   **Reliability**: Ensured internal consistency through defensive programming, utilizing `BudgetTrackerException` for invalid operations and `assert` statements to verify invariants (e.g., non-negative totals).

 #### [Summary Display (`summary.ui` package)](https://github.com/AY2425S2-CS2113-T11A-4/tp/pull/7)
 *   **Functionality**:
-    *   `SummaryDisplay.java` obtains the current financial data from the `Summary` object.
-It then formats key figures – Total Income, Total Expenses, Available Balance, and Total Savings – into a well-aligned table using `String.format()`.
-This formatted summary is then printed directly to the console for the user.
+    *   `SummaryDisplay.java` obtains financial data from the `Summary` It then formats `totalIncome`, `totalBalance`, `totalExpense`, and `totalSavings` into a well-formatted table that is printed directly to the console for the user.
 *   **Key Design Aspects/Features**:
     *   **Separation of Concerns**: Decouples the user interface logic from financial data management in `Summary`.